meck/AoC2021/README.md

 Exercises numbered `1a` - `25b`, to run `1a`:

-- solve puzzle `./run solve 1a`
+- solve puzzle `aoc solve 1a`
-- test with file watch `./run test 1a`
+- test with file watch `aoc test 1a`
-- benchmark with file watch `./run bench 1a`
+- benchmark with file watch `aoc bench 1a`